DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Approach

 Fig.~\ref{fig:tech-overview} shows the overview of \tool using an example of the TensorFlow API \code{tf.nn.atrous\_conv2d}. \tool consists of three phases.
 The \emph{rule construction phase} (i.e., the green box in Fig.~\ref{fig:tech-overview}) takes a small portion of API documents with annotations to construct a set of rules that can extract concrete constraints from API documents.
 The rules are constructed by an optimization-based method.
 They are mappings from document dependency parse trees to the corresponding abstract parameter constraints in the form of assertions (e.g., on \dtype and \shape), which are called {\em Abstract Constraints} (ACs).
 In the {\em constraint extraction phase} (i.e, the orange box), the rules are applied to concrete API documents to derive concrete parameter constraints.
 To demonstrate the effectiveness of these extracted constraints, in the \emph{testing phase} (the purple box), \tool generates test inputs either conforming or violating the constraints (by the \textit{input generator}), and executes the inputs to detect bugs (by the \textit{test case evaluator}), in an iterative fashion.

 A major challenge of constraint extraction is analyzing free-form API documentation written in the natural language~\cite{wong2015dase, tcomment, jdoctor}.
 We observe that developers have limited ways to express input constraints in natural language.
 However, these expressions are instantiated differently for different APIs and composed together in various ways, leading to complex overall syntactic structures that are difficult to translate to parameter constraints.
 We hence devise a novel method that works as follows.
 It first preprocesses/normalizes the documents to dependency parse trees and then breaks the trees into subtrees.
 With a small set of API documents and the corresponding manually annotated ACs, an algorithm is developed to identify the optimal mappings between subtrees and parameter constraints that can maximize the matching of the mapped constraints and the ground-truth annotations.
 These mappings are essentially our constraint extraction rules. \tool applies these rules to extract constraints from API documents automatically.
-Apart from a fixed cost of annotating a small portion (e.g., 30\%) of API parameters, our process is automatic and can be reapplied to future versions or another relevant library with little manual work. \textbf{Preprocessing:} During both the rule construction and constraint extraction phases, \tool performs two preprocessing steps: \emph{normalization} and \emph{dependency tree parsing} to convert free-form API descriptions to dependency parse trees (parse trees for short).
-(Fig.~\ref{fig:tech-overview}).
-The normalizer replaces keywords with abstractions, e.g., replacing data type keywords (e.g., \code{int32}, \code{float64}) with \code{D\_TYPE}, structure type keywords (e.g., \code{Tensor}, \code{list}) with \code{D\_STRUCTURE}, and integer constants with \code{CONSTANT\_NUM}.
-This normalization improves the performance of the rule construction algorithm by suppressing instance differences.
-We use dependency tree parser~\cite{corenlp} to convert the normalized sentences to parse trees.
+Apart from a fixed cost of annotating a small portion (e.g., 30\%) of API parameters, our process is automatic and can be reapplied to future versions or another relevant library with little manual work.